 Mixing It Up: Historic Southwestern Colors on a Farmhouse

-A prime example of how you can use historic point colors from one house on another type of house.
+A prime example of how you can use historic paint colors from one house on another type of house.

 Historic Georgian Paint Color Bedroom Ideas